-- Your child's health is important to his / her learning and to others in our program.
+- Your child's health is important to their learning and to others in our program.
 Please refer to The Exclusion Policy to see when it is necessary to keep your child at home.
 Please call us in the morning if you will not be sending your child due to illness.
 In the event of a contagious illness, we will notify the other families at TC4 (maintaining family confidentiality). - TC4 staff conducts daily health assessments to observe any changes in behavior, signs of illness or injury, increased body temperature and complaints of not feeling well.
-If a child arrives at TC4 showing signs of exclusionary illness, staff will send the child home. - In the event your child becomes ill while at TC4 and needs to leave the program, staff will notify a family or emergency contact to pick up the child.
+If a child arrives at TC4 showing signs of exclusionary illness, staff will send the child home.
+If your child exhibits any COVID-19 type symptoms they will be excluded for 72 hours and CDC guidelines will be followed.
+For the health and safety of all, the program may request a doctor's note in order for your child to return. - In the event your child becomes ill while at TC4 and needs to leave the program, staff will notify a family or emergency contact to pick up the child.
 In the meantime, the child will be provided with resting space in an isolated area and supervised until picked up.
-Families should arrange for emergency backup care in the event of illness. - Families must abide by the Exclusion Policy (below) when their child is sent home. - Staff will accept your child back at TC4 only after the noted exclusionary period.
+Families should arrange for emergency backup care in the event of illness.
+The program requires a sick child to be picked up within one hour from the time a staff person calls to notify you of the illness to limit exposure to others.
+The child will be removed to an area away from the group until a designated person arrives. - Families must abide by the Exclusion Policy (below) when their child is sent home. - Staff will accept your child back at TC4 only after the noted exclusionary period.